Prairie Genealogy

 • South Dakota Genealogy Society (research member)

-• Minnesota Genealogical Society (director)
+• Minnesota Genealogical Society

 • Red River Valley Genealogical Society (eastern North Dakota & western Minnesota)